The Seriously Comprehensive Guide to B2B Content Marketing

 One of the greatest challenges facing content marketers in any vertical is coming up with new content ideas consistently.
 It’s easy to think of things to write about when you’re just starting out, but if you’ve been at the content marketing game for a while, you’ve probably experienced a drought of ideas at some point.

 One of the best ways to identify new topics in your niche is to see what people are sharing and talking about on social media.
-There are plenty of online marketing tools that can do this, but one of our favorites is BuzzSumo.
+There are plenty of online marketing tools including tools for B2B marketers that can do this, but one of our favorites is BuzzSumo.

 BuzzSumo lets you examine real-time data from across all major social networks to identify which topics in your industry are gaining the most traction.
 Based on this, you can prepare content that either presents a new angle on an existing topic – something that readers crave – or even as a counterpoint to prevailing opinion about a topic relevant to your business (a practice sometimes known as “contrarian content marketing”).